 Prior to placing our sample galaxies into different density quantiles, we first fit a power-law dependence of $M_{ISM}$ of all galaxies as a function of $z$, sSFR/sSFR$_{MS}$, $M_{*}$ (similar to \citealp{Scoville17}), and overdensity ($\Delta$).
-For this analysis, we only rely on our ALMA dust-continuum high-$z$ sample but similar results are expected for the local universe sample.
-To find the best fit parameters, we use both a multi-dimensional non-linear Levenberg-Marquardt (LM) least square algorithm and a Monte Carlo Markov chain (MCMC) Bayesian approach (Metropolis-Hastings sampling).
+For this analysis, we only rely on our ALMA dust-continuum high-$z$ sample, but similar results are expected for the local universe sample.
+To find the best-fit parameters, we use both a multidimensional nonlinear Levenberg-Marquardt (LM) least-squares algorithm and a Monte Carlo Markov chain (MCMC) Bayesian approach (Metropolis-Hastings sampling).
 The observational uncertainties of $M_{ISM}$, sSFR/sSFR$_{MS}$, and $M_{*}$ are taken into account.
-The results of the LM and MCMC fitting are:
+The results of the LM and MCMC fitting are

-Both LM and MCMC methods yield consistent results.
+The LM and MCMC methods both yield consistent results.
 As expected, the parametric dependence of $M_{ISM}$ on $z$, sSFR/sSFR$_{MS}$, and $M_{*}$ is similar to what was found in \cite{Scoville17}.
 However, here, we explicitly investigate the potential dependence of $M_{ISM}$ on the environment of galaxies as well (with overdensity of galaxies as a measure of environment).
-From Equations \ref{eqn:1} and \ref{eqn:2}, we find only a weak dependence of $M_{ISM}$ on the galaxy overdensity, with a power-law of the form $M_{ISM}$ $\propto$ $\Delta^{0.03^{+0.01}_{-0.01}}$.
+From Equations \ref{eqn:1} and \ref{eqn:2}, we find only a weak dependence of $M_{ISM}$ on the galaxy overdensity, with a power law of the form $M_{ISM}$ $\propto$ $\Delta^{0.03^{+0.01}_{-0.01}}$.

 We also investigate the scaling relations for the SFR (similar to \citealp{Scoville17}) including the overdensity dependence.
-As noted by \cite{Scoville17}, we impose a linear dependence of the SFR on $M_{ISM}$, with $M_{ISM}$ obtained directly from Equation \ref{eqn:2} rather than going back to the observed $M_{ISM}$ values.
+As noted by \cite{Scoville17}, we impose a linear dependence of the SFR on $M_{ISM}$, with $M_{ISM}$ obtained directly from Equation \ref{eqn:2} rather than returning to the observed $M_{ISM}$ values.
 This is essential in order to isolate the star-formation efficiency (SFR/$M_{ISM}$) variation with $z$, sSFR/sSFR$_{MS}$, $M_{*}$, and $\Delta$ from the variation of the $M_{ISM}$ with the same parameters.
-The results of the LM and MCMC fits are:
+The results of the LM and MCMC fits are

-The LM and MCMC results are consistent with no dependence of SFR (and subsequently star-formation efficiency and depletion timescale $\tau$=$M_{ISM}$/SFR) on overdensity values.
+The LM and MCMC results are consistent with no dependence of the SFR (and subsequently, the star formation efficiency and depletion timescale $\tau$=$M_{ISM}$/SFR) on overdensity values.